 See The Salmon Run

-We always get a little turned around when we visit, so here are the directions for anyone wanting to check out the salmon this weekend.
-Park in Lot F, and walk through the Spruce Lane Farm.
+Directions to a viewing area.
+Park in Lot F, and walk toward Spruce Lane Farm.
 Behind the barns and the cow pasture, there is a trail marker for the Half Moon Valley Trail.
-Take that trail.
-This trail has stairs, so not easy with a stroller.
 When you get to a fork in the trail, go left, which is trail 4.
-And there you’ll be!
-Bring appropriate footwear and a camera!

 The Old Oak Tree

-After we travelled south down towards Gnome Road, we took the path north to see what we could see.
-We read about the great White Oak tree, that started growing in 1685 and is one of the biggest oak trees in Ontario.
+We read about the great White Oak tree, which started growing in 1685.
+I was surprised to learn it is one of the biggest oak trees in Ontario.

 So Many Playgrounds!

-Bronte is home to multiple trails that are stroller-friendly and perfect for kids.
-You can choose to wander near the creek, or through the tall trees, or around the gravel paths that wind all through the park.
+Bronte has stroller-friendly trails that are easy for kids.
+You can walk by the creek, among the tall trees, or on the gravel paths that go all around the park.